Find Schools

 The states with the most job growth for Maintenance & Repair Worker are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Maintenance & Repair Worker Average Salary
+How Much Does a Maintenance & Repair Worker Make?

-Maintenance and Repair Workers make between $23,540 and $62,400 a year.
+The typical yearly salary for Maintenance and Repair Workers is somewhere between $23,540 and $62,400.

 undefined